peiyihe/Mem_RT_Genomics/README.md

 ## Simulation results

 We integrate `uncalled pafstats` functionality from [UNCALLED](https://github.com/skovaka/UNCALLED) and compare the mapping locations from our method with locations from [minimap2](https://github.com/lh3/minimap2) (Ground truth), and calculate the F1 scores.
+This step requires approximately 2 minutes on RTX 4090 GPU.

 **Example:**